studiochampgauche/wordpress-boilerplate/README.md

 - Existing Translations: en_CA, en_US, en_GB

 ## How it work?
-1. Install your Node Modules in src > built
+1. Install your Node Modules in `src > built`
 2. If is the first setup for your project, run `gulp prod-watch` or `gulp prod`.
 If not, continue watching by only use `gulp`.
 You can put a look on the Gulp File for more commands
+3. Put the WordPress Production Files on root
-3. Start working
+4. Start working